programminghistorian/ph-submissions/en/drafts/originals/ocr-with-google-vision-api.md

 Both Tesseract and Google Vision have their strengths and weaknesses.
 In the context of this sample, Google Vision is more consistent with character recognition, especially when it comes to ligatures, diacritics, and historical characters.
 Tesseract deals better with the layout of the documents.

 To get the best of both worlds, a solution would be to use Tesseract's layout recognition tool, for instance via [tesserocr](https://pypi.org/project/tesserocr/), ahead of using Google Vision for the documents which have a complex layout.
-This is not as straightforward as it should be since Google Visison unfortunately does not allow the user to set a detection area using coordinates.
+This is not as straightforward as it should be since Google Vision unfortunately does not allow the user to set a detection area using coordinates.
 Therefore, it is necessary to create a new pdf where each page is a text region identified by tesserocr.
 Of course, this will drastically increase the number of pages, which is an important factor when only the first 1000 pages per month can be processed for free.

 To create these new pdfs sequenced by regions, two new packages are needed.
-First, [pdf2images](https://pypi.org/project/pdf2image/) converts pdfs to PIL image objects.
+First, [pdf2image](https://pypi.org/project/pdf2image/) converts pdfs to PIL image objects.
 Second, [tesserocr](https://pypi.org/project/tesserocr/) provides the coordinates of the different text regions.
 The installation processes for these two packages is straightforward but will depend on your operating system.
 Consult the links for more details.
 In both cases, using [conda](https://docs.conda.io/projects/conda/en/latest/) is the simplest way to install the packages.

 ```